Election Information for NM Voters

 Request an absentee ballot by filling out an application and returning it to your local County Clerk.
 How to apply:

-As of 2024, you can now request permanent vote-by-mail status, so you will automatically be mailed a ballot without needing to register each time.
+As of 2024, you can now request permanent vote-by-mail status, after which you will automatically be mailed a ballot without needing to request one each time.

 This year for the first time New Mexico will have a semi-open primary.
 The state of New Mexico recognizes only four political parties for the purposes of primary elections: Republican, Democrat, Libertarian, and Green.
 A person who listed any other party name, did not specify a party, or wrote Declined to State (DTS), would be considered DTS for the purpose of the primary election.
 Those considered as DTS can participate in primary elections without having to change their voter registration.
 They may request either a Republican or a Democratic ballot at the polls.
 If they wish to vote absentee, they will be able to request the ballot of one of the major political parties when they apply for an absentee ballot.